playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 </style>
 ```

-No major suprises here; it renders a green-ish rectangle positioned atop a blue rectangle with the text of "Header" and "Footer" respectively.
+No major surprises here; it renders a greenish rectangle positioned atop a blue rectangle with the text of "Header" and "Footer", respectively.

 ![Two rectangles shown in the same manner as described in the last sentence.](./header_footer_stacked_context.png)

-Now, let's say that we want to show a modal on top of the footer, to show the user information they might think is relevant.
+Now, let's say that we want to show a modal on top of the footer to show the user information they might think is relevant.

-Now what do you think happens if we add in said modal using `position: absolute; z-index: 99` within the `<header>`?
+Now, what do you think happens if we add in said modal using `position: absolute; z-index: 99` within the `<header>`?

 ```html
 <header